frconor-ebook/meditations/_posts/2025-06-02-the-gift-of-counsel.md

 Aided by this gift then, the Christian penetrates the true meaning of Gospel values, in particular, those expressed in the Sermon on the Mount:

-"Blessed are the poor of spirit...Blessed are those who suffer injustice...Blessed are those who thirst for righteousness...Blessed are the peacemakers" (cf. Matt.
+"Blessed are the poor of spirit...Blessed are those who suffer injustice...Blessed are those who thirst for righteousness...Blessed are the peacemakers" (*cf*.
+Matt.
 5:3-12).

 The behavior of so many Christian martyrs shows how the promise that Our Lord made has been fulfilled in the Church.
-It can be very moving to read, in all the material that\'s come down to us, about the serenity and wisdom of people with little learning, and sometimes even of children, but have sometimes, have a great gift of counsel.
+It can be very moving to read, in all the material that\'s come down to us, about the serenity and wisdom of people with little learning, and sometimes even of children, but have, sometimes, a great gift of counsel.

 God gave a very special gift to certain people in certain stages of history.
 St. Catherine of Siena, writing to influential people, writing to popes.